-- (a) The Board may provide a person a reasonable opportunity to address the Board at an open meeting if the request is made prior to the meeting in accordance with this Rule and, in the Board's sole discretion, the granting of the request will not result in delay or disruption of the Board's meeting. - (b) Except in unusual circumstances and in the Board's sole discretion, the Board will rely exclusively on written materials during its initial consideration of inquiries and shall not permit members of the public to address the Board on pending disciplinary proceedings or cases. - (c) The Board may impose reasonable limitations on the time allotted for comments made pursuant to this Rule.
+- (a) The Board may provide a person a reasonable opportunity to address the Board at an open meeting if the request is made prior to the meeting in accordance with this Rule and, in the Board's sole discretion, the granting of the request will not result in delay or disruption of the Board's meeting. - (b) Unless otherwise ordered by the Board, the Board will rely exclusively on written materials during its initial consideration of inquiries, and shall not permit members of the public to address the Board on pending disciplinary proceedings or cases. - (c) The Board may impose reasonable limitations on the time allotted for comments made pursuant to this Rule.

-RULE 3 CONFIDENTIALITY OF PROCEEDINGS AND RECORDS OF THE BOARD (C.R.S. § § 12-43-218, 12-43-221, 12-43-224)
+RULE 3 CONFIDENTIALITY OF PROCEEDINGS AND RECORDS OF THE BOARD (C.R.S. § § 12-43-218, 12-43-221, 12-43-224(4))

 - (a) General.
 Inquiries, complaints, investigations, hearings, meetings, or any other proceedings of the Board relating to disciplinary proceedings shall not be open to public inspection until the Board meets for its initial consideration of the inquiry that gave rise to the proceedings.
-The initial consideration of the inquiry and all further proceedings shall be open and the records available for inspection unless subsection (b) of this Rule, an exception to the Public Records Act, or an exception to the Open Meetings Act applies or C.R.S. § 12-43-224(4) prohibits disclosure. - (b) Subpoenaed Information.
+The initial consideration of the inquiry and all further proceedings shall be open and the records available for inspection unless subsection (b) of this Rule, or an exception to the Public Records Act or Open Meetings Act applies or C.R.S. §12-43-224(4) prohibits disclosure. - (b) Subpoenaed Information.
 Information subpoenaed by the Board shall remain confidential and not be open to public inspection until the Board has reviewed the information and made a determination whether the information should remain confidential.
-Information which is not determined to be confidential shall be open to public inspection unless an exception to subsection (a) an exception to the Public Records Act or the Open Meetings Act applies.
+Information which is not determined to be confidential shall be open to public inspection unless an exception to subsection (a) an exception to the Public Records Act or the Open Meetings Act applies or C.R.S. § 12-43-224(4) prohibits disclosure.
 This exception shall not apply to review of information by a respondent in a Board investigation.

-RULE 4 DECLARATORY ORDERS (C.R.S. §24-4-105(11))
+RULE 4 DECLARATORY ORDERS (C.R.S. § 24-4-105(11))